 Nesrin picked the bookbag up and handed it back to Isabelle.
 “You didn’t want to go study at the library, or go out for dinner, or something?”

 Jason tried setting his bookbag down on the floor next to a stool.
 “If we had we’d’ve probably texted you.
 What’s up with you?”

 Nesrin had gotten a sponge and was wiping where Isabelle’s bookbag had been.
 “It’s nothing personal.
 It’s just that I got a message from my sister Ceylan warning me that…” Nesrin gasped as an explosion sounded in the hallway.
-She dropped the sponge and stood straight as a seven feet tall woman made of fire walked into the room.
+She dropped the sponge and stood straight as a eight feet tall woman made of fire walked into the room.
 The woman had on a plain golden crown.
 Nesrin’s jaw tightened.
 If the visitor appeared in this form she was expecting a formal introduction.
 She took in breath for the long list of names and tried to remember the order they went in.

 “You are in the presence of Her Exalted Highness Samira Sila the Rebellious, Worthy Queen of the Hidden Ones and the Hinn, Claimant of Earth’s Moon and Venus, Fire of King Harun’s Fire, Withstander of the Great Capturing, Jailer of the Seven Kings and King Harun, Builder of the Great Hall, The Patron of Liberty, The Unseen Conqueror, The Wayward Comet, Muse of Creators, Deceiver of Humans, and Performer of Myths.”

 Nesrin stopped for breath again.
 “She’s also my mother, so I’m excused from having to bow, and since you’re human, so are you.”